metasfresh/metasfresh-documentation/_appdictionary_collection/EN/configure_sql_process.md

 <details><summary>How to add Translations to a Process</summary>

-* Open `Tools` than `Preferences` and tick the box with `Show Translations Tabs`
+* Open `Tools` then `Preferences` and tick the box with `Show Translations Tabs`

 ![image](./assets/SwingUI_Preferences_TranslatationTabs.png)

-* Than Restart Java Client/SwingUI afterwards the Tabs will be visible.
+* Then Restart Java Client/SwingUI afterwards the Tabs will be visible.

 ![image](./assets/SwingUI_TranslatationTabs.png)